jjmedinaariza/modelling_book/docs/01-intro.md

 ## [1] 2.0 2.2
 ```

 As indicated earlier, when you create objects you will place them in your working memory or workspace.
-Each R session will be associated to a workspace (called "global environment" in RStudio).
+Each R session will be associated to a workspace (called "global environment" in R Studio).
 In R Studio you can visualise the objects you have created during a session in the **Global Environment** screen.
 But if you want to produce a list of what's there you can use the `ls()` function (the results you get my differ from the ones below depending on what you actually have in your global environment).

 ```r